 Cylinder failures we see most often

-In our experience the cylinders most susceptible to leaking and coil perforation are made by GLEDHILL (these are often covered in a blue PVC cover).
+In our experience the cylinders most susceptible to leaking and coil perforation are made by GLEDHILL (these are often covered in a blue or green PVC cover).

 There have been occasional cases where Newark or MCDONALD cylinders have also failed.